Myddleware/moodle-local_myddleware/README.md

 | User competencies | :heavy_check_mark: |  |
 | User grades | :heavy_check_mark: |  |

 Need more functionalities ?
-Please <a href="http://www.myddleware.com/contact-us" target="_blank">Contact us</a>
+Please [Contact us](http://www.myddleware.com/contact-us)

-Please, install first the <a href="https://moodle.org/plugins/local_myddleware" target="_blank">Myddleware Moodle plugin</a>
+Please, install first the [Myddleware Moodle plugin](https://moodle.org/plugins/local_myddleware)

-Generate your token by following this tutorial : <a href="https://docs.moodle.org/400/en/Using_web_services" target="_blank">docs moodle</a>
+Generate your token by following this tutorial : [documentation moodle](https://docs.moodle.org/400/en/Using_web_services)

 You can use this system role and assigned it to the user linked to your token.
-Click on this link to download it, then unzip it before importing it in Moodle : <a href="http://community.myddleware.com/wp-content/uploads/2016/11/myddleware_moodle_role_1.3-1.zip" target="_blank">here</a>
+Click on this link to download it, then unzip it before importing it in Moodle :  <a href="http://community.myddleware.com/wp-content/uploads/2016/11/myddleware_moodle_role_1.3-1.zip" download>here</a>

 To assigned a role, go to Site administration -> Users -> Assign system roles